CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-1.md

 **IMPORTANT**: Make sure the contacts API still runs!

-When you run the config, the local build will be kicked-off and after finishing, the Chrome Debugger will be launched.
+When you run the config, a local build will be kicked-off and after finishing, the Chrome Debugger will be launched.

 Again, get familiar with the application, open the contacts list, create a few contacts, edit a contact and delete one.

-If you want to, you can also test the mobile experience of the app by opening the Chrome Developer Tool and switching to a
+If you want to, you can also test the mobile experience of the app by opening the Chrome Developer Tool and switching to a mobile user-agent.

 ![browser_bo1](./img/browser_bo1.png "browser_bo1")